 Everest Base Camp Trekking Permit Cost

-The local permit and national park permit total price NPR 5000 – You require two permits to hike to Everest Base Camp.
+The local permit and national park permit total price of NPR 5000 – You require two permits to hike to Everest Base Camp.

 - Local permit (Khumbu Pasang Lhamu Rural Municipality Entrance Permit) for NPR 2000 obtainable in Lukla.